GokerMalik/R-Exercises/README.md

 # R-Exercises
-These codes are constructed by concluding from Professor Rafael Irizarry's lectures on EdX.org wihtin the "Data Science Professional Certificate" program by Harvard University.
+These codes are constructed by concluding from (not copying) Professor Rafael Irizarry's lectures on EdX.org wihtin the "Data Science Professional Certificate" program by Harvard University.